brianmannmath/brianmannmath.github.io/source/_posts/2014-02-21-integer-partitions.markdown

 Spoiler alert: if you don't want solutions to project euler problems 31 and 78, stop reading now.

-I want to write about these problem, because although they seem similar (and are mathematically similar) they require somewhat solutions in order to run in a reasonable amount of time.
+I want to write about these problem, because although they seem similar (and are mathematically similar) they require somewhat different solutions in order to run in a reasonable amount of time.
 Also, it will give me a chance to explain my thought process a bit.

 ### Problem 31